CLARIAH/scholarly-web-annotation-server/discussion/alexandria-and-rdfa-annotation-client.md

 3. filter annotations based on annotation query (e.g. creator, date, motivation, annotation type, annotation content)

 A remaining question is whether there are queries for which it make sense to start by retrieving/selecting annotations, than gather and filter associated resources.

+PB: I think it would.
+Because on a large webpage there may be may objects that potentially carry annotations.
+But maybe I made only ten annotations.
+Or I am interested in a single annotation set that can  be retrieved very easily.